mspeculatrix/FlashROM/README.md

 - `flashprog`: C++ code for the ATMEGA328PB.
 - `flashterm`: Python code to run on the PC.

+## VERSION HISTORY

+### CURRENT VERSION

+- Squashed the address input bug.

+### VERSION 1.3 - 24/09/2025

+First fully working version with one slight address input bug.

-## CURRENT BUGS
+## TO DO

-- [flashprog] When the data gets flashed, the first three bytes of each sector are set to FF.
-This is maybe because we're not waiting long enough for the sector erase to complete??
-  - Original value for delay was 25ms.
-Tried 30 - no go.
-Tried 255 - also no go.
-Now thinking the problem is elsewhere.
-- [flashterm.py] No sanity checking for address input values.
+- [flashterm.py] Sanity checking for address input values.
+- [flashterm.py] Allow user setting of serial port.
+- [both] Try increasing serial speed for faster upload.